ayyjohn/ayyjohn.github.io/_posts/2021-03-27-linting-a-jekyll-blog-with-mega-linter.md

 ## Why Lint Your Blog?

 There's a lot of good reasons to lint your blog.
 Basics start at spellchecking and syntax, where you might catch a typo or two per post.
 But there's a lot more available.
 Once a blog gets large enough, you start having degradation of quality because it's not easy to manually check for consistency between posts.
 You may not use the same formatting, and so posts might look different.
-You might forget if you normally use `##` or `###` for sub headers, or if you always use punctuation.
+You might forget if you normally use `##` or `###` for sub headers, or if you always use punctuation at the end of lines.
+Posts may go through multiple drafts, and you might leave yourself `todos` that you want to take care of before publishing.
 Links may expire, and so older posts will have dead links that don't point anywhere anymore.
 Long story short, just like having an auto linter on a production codebase is a great idea, so is having an auto linter on your blog!
 So that's what I added this morning to this site.